dpgg101/VulnLab/Watcher/Watcher.md

 ```

-From the subdomain brute-force, we have found a potential subdomain which we can assume being related to [Zabbix](https://www.zabbix.com/).
+From the subdomain brute force, we have found a potential subdomain which we can assume is related to [Zabbix](https://www.zabbix.com/).
 Zabbix is mostly used in environments as an asset management tool, that could automate the tedious tasks of checking usage on different system components, execution of commands on hosts etc. We will add the subdomain again to our `/etc/hosts` file.
 Also, if you are pedantic about the entries in your `hosts` file, you can follow along using a text editor of choice like `vi` / `vim`.

 ```bash
 ┌──(kali㉿kali)-[~/vulnlab/watcher-notes]